 Daniel Dickinson (he/him) has been using and exploring computer and electronic technologies for over three decades1.
-He is proficient with various flavours of Linux (including different flavours of desktop, server, and embedded systems) as well as modern Windows.
+He is proficient with various flavours of Linux (including various ‘distros’ for desktop, server, and embedded systems) as well as modern Windows.

 Since the proprietary projects are not owned by Daniel, he can’t show them to you. ↩︎

 People will tell you that this is technically impossible.
 If you have the right documentation (Daniel had the Jim Butterfield books), use the chainable hook (wedge) for the keyboard, and (prevented on modern operating systems and hardware) use self-modifying and self-relocating code (and you don’t know or believe that it’s impossible) you can make magic happen.
 Of course the technique ends up meaning you have to use special tricks if you cannot avoid using the kernel routines (because part of the secret was that Daniel had to swap out the kernel ROM to access the RAM underneath).
 Daniel thinks he even has a printout of the code somewhere in his residence. ↩︎